NIFTy-PPL/J-UBIK/paper/paper.md

 # Statement of Need
 In astrophysical imaging, we often encounter high-dimensional signals that vary across space, time, and energy.
 The new generation of telescopes in astronomy offers exciting opportunities to capture these signals but also presents significant challenges in extracting the most information from the resulting data.
-These challenges include accurately modeling the instrument’s response to the signal, accounting for complex noise structures, and separating overlapping signal components, which often exhibit non-trivial correlation patterns.
+These challenges include accurately modeling the instrument’s response to the signal, accounting for complex noise structures, and separating overlapping signals of distinct physical origin.

 Here, we introduce J-UBIK, the JAX-accelerated Universal Bayesian Imaging Kit, which leverages Bayesian statistics to reconstruct complex signals.
 In particular, we envision its application in the context of